-Finally, the analysis in the Appendix demonstrates that the relationship between optimal interest rate decisions and monetary developments is shock-specific.
+Finally, the analysis in the Appendix demonstrates that the relationship between optimal interest rate decisions and monetary developments is shock specific.
 In both simple models of monetary transmission entertained here, the bivariate relationship between monetary growth and interest rates depends on whether there is a demand shock, a supply shock or a monetary shock.
 In response to some shocks, the optimal monetary policy response in the face of rapid monetary growth may be a large immediate rise in interest rates.
-In response to other shocks, the optimal monetary policy response to other shocks, the optimal monetary policy response to other shocks, the optimal monetary policy response in the face of rapid monetary growth may be smaller and more gradual.
-Indeed, in some contexts, faster monetary growth may point to no interest rate change or even an interest rate cut.
+In response to other shocks, the optimal monetary policy response in the face of rapid monetary growth may be smaller and more gradual.
+Indeed, in some contexts, faster monetary growth may be associated with no interest rate change or even an interest rate cut.
 Again, this suggests that interest rate changes should not be mechanically linked to monetary growth and that the bivariate relationship between interest rate changes and monetary dynamics may be complex if the optimal policy rule is being followed.